The World’s Largest Chocolate Button

 Looking to the Light

-An exciting exhibition of contemporary art exploring mental health care has been launched at Glenside Hospital Museum, Bristol.
-It is one of three ground-breaking new exhibitions across the UK inspired by remarkable collections relating to mental health.
+An exciting exhibition of contemporary art exploring mental health care was hosted in 2022 at Glenside Hospital Museum, Bristol.
+It was one of three ground-breaking new exhibitions across the UK inspired by remarkable collections relating to mental health.

 In Bristol, the national arts charity Outside In recruited ten talented artists to take part in a series of courses to interrogate the psychiatric hospital collection at Glenside Hospital Museum.
 See the exhibition catalogue here